Chiranjeevulu (2001 film): Production

 The film was to be produced earlier by Divya Jyoti Banners, but owing to financial issues, they abandoned the project.
 Veteran producer, Raghava, then revived the project as he liked the subject of the film.

 Music

 The songs for this film were composed by A. B. Murali with lyrics penned by Siva Ganesh.

-Track listing

 Reception

 Kalyan Achanta of fullhyd.com gave it a rating of 3.0 calling it "nearly a remake" of Sholay.